 Each party requested to attend a committee review shall be given prior written notice by the Student Conduct Administrator of the date, time, and place of the committee review.
 Whenever feasible, this notice shall be at least 72 hours in advance.
-The notice will be sent to the student's Calhoun email address and mailed via certified postal mail to the student's mailing address on file with the College.
+The notice will be sent to the student's Calhoun email address.
 In the event that a committee review is scheduled for a student, and the student has, by any means, been made aware of the date, time, and place, but fails to appear at the hearing, the review may be conducted in the student's absence.